-In 1980 John Whitehead published a paper: "Fitting Cox's regression model to survival data using GLIM", citeWhitehead.1980 in which he devised the likelihood of a model for many small time bands with constant intensity in each, and demonstrated that Cox's partial likelihood could be approximated by a Poisson likelihood.
-This is basically what underlies the time-splitting and subsequent modeling of transition rates in this book.
+In 1980 John Whitehead published a paper: "Fitting Cox's regression model to survival data using GLIM", [5] in which he devised the likelihood of a model for many small time bands with constant intensity in each, and demonstrated that Cox's partial likelihood could be seen as a Poisson likelihood.
+This is what underlies the time-splitting and subsequent modeling of transition rates in this vignette.

-...so there is very little (if anything) new in this note.
+... so there is very little (if anything) new in this note.